-At Visegrad / Insight this morning, I am a guest of the region.
-The initial focus was on the incumbent, President Miloš Zeman, winning with 51.4% of the vote.
+At Visegrad/Insight this morning, many distinguished guests joined us for our first of a series of breakfast round tables to offer their thoughts on the recent developments within the region.
+The initial focus was to be on what consequences we can expect from the Czech elections which found the incumbent, President Miloš Zeman, winning with 51.4% of the vote.

-Visegrad region, an early optimistic comment.
-Central Europe (CE) has at least the very least energy energized the public.
+While much of the discussion touched on issues that can cause divergence in the Visegrad region, an early optimistic comment mentioned that the political situation in Central Europe (CE) has at very least energised the public.

-In Czechia, a significant number of the population turned out to vote, 62% and 67% of the first and second rounds, respectively.
+In Czechia, a significant number of the population turned out to vote, 62% and 67% of the country for the first and second rounds, respectively.
 This echoed the 2017 Austrian election which had an astounding 79.4% of registered voters casting their ballots.
-Whatever one might feel about the apathetic population for the result.
+Whatever one might feel about the outcomes of these elections, one can no longer blame an apathetic population for the result.

 The Bear and the Dragon

-A topic that was returned to Russia and China on CE.
-It is no secret that Zeman is a fan of Russia and the Czechoslovakia.
-Czechia might be heading.
+A topic that was returned to often was the varying influence of both Russia and China on CE.
+It is no secret that Zeman is a fan of both Russia and China, though his interest can be for more personal reasons and less to do with the direction Czechia might be heading.

-He was Prime Minister Andrej Babis, while Prime Minister Andrej Babis, while being an ally of Zeman, was more economically aligned with Western Europe. successful in forming a coalition – that chooses the direction for CE country, not President Zeman.
+It was stressed, on more than one occasion, that Prime Minister Andrej Babis, while being an ally of Zeman, is more economically aligned with Western Europe regardless of any campaign rhetoric he might have used, and it would be his government – if he is successful in forming a coalition – that chooses the direction for the CE country, not President Zeman.

 Old Alliances Struggle to Evolve